 Python is a beginner-friendly programming language that is effortless to learn and use, even for those without experience.
 Many find it handy for its simplified English-like syntax that emphasizes instinctive languages, ensuring an easy learning curve for everyone.

 The basics usually take newbies two to six months to grasp, but once you do, you can construct a simple program in a matter of minutes.
 Depending on your goals, whether you are an application developer or data analyst, you should expect to take months or years to get expertise.
+In particular, if your work involves data extraction from the web, understanding how to use the best Python libraries for web scraping like BeautifulSoup and Scrapy, could add immense value to your skill set.
 Other aspects like your prior programming experience, learning style, and time commitment are also important.

 There are proven cases where self-taught developers built their Python coding skills by reading online tutorials and watching YouTube videos.
 With more online courses available today, you get to follow a more structured and transparent learning path at your convenience.

 Python is also known for its versatility, allowing you to use it for numerous tasks.
 Let's discover the use cases for Python further.

 You can use Python to visualize data in bar and line graphs, histograms, and pie charts.
 Besides, you can use Python libraries like TensorFlow to manage machine learning more effectively and efficiently.

 2.2 Statistical Analysis